David Nils Larson

-David Nils Larson is chief of the flight crew branch and a research test pilot in the Flight Operations Directorate at NASA's Dryden Flight Research Center, Edwards, Calif.
-As flight crew branch chief, also known as chief pilot, Nils is responsible for supervision of the pilots, navigators, UAV operators and flight engineers who fly a variety of specialized aeronautical research, operational science and mission support aircraft at NASA Dryden.
+David Nils Larson is chief of the flight crew branch and a research test pilot in the Flight Operations Directorate at NASA's Armstrong Flight Research Center, Edwards, CA. As flight crew branch chief, also known as chief pilot, Nils is responsible for supervision of the pilots, navigators, UAV operators, and flight engineers who fly a variety of specialized aeronautical research, operational science, and mission support aircraft at NASA Armstrong.

 Prior to joining NASA in 2007, Larson was on active duty with the U.S. Air Force.
-He has accumulated more than 5,500 hours of military and civilian flight experience in more than 75 fixed and rotary winged aircraft.
-At NASA Dryden, Nils is currently assigned to fly the F-15, F/A-18, T-34, X-48, DC-8 and the Dryden Remotely Operated Integrated Drone (DROID) aircraft.
+He has accumulated more than 5,500 hours of military and civilian flight experience in more than 75 fixed- and rotary-winged aircraft.
+At NASA Armstrong, Nils is currently assigned to fly the F-15, F/A-18, T-34, X-48, DC-8, and the Dryden Remotely Operated Integrated Drone (DROID) aircraft.

 At NASA, Larson previously served as research test pilot and deputy chief of the flight crew branch at Dryden.
 He has worked on numerous supersonic projects and the Mars Science Laboratory (MSL) landing radar tests in the F/A-18, the F-16 Automatic Collision Avoidance Technology program, various high speed propulsion projects in the F-15, Intelligent Flight Control projects on the F/A-18 and NF-15B, and numerous airborne science missions flown on the ER-2 and DC-8 airborne science aircraft.

 Larson earned a Bachelor of Science degree in astronautical engineering from the U.S. Air Force Academy in 1986.
 He is an associate fellow of the Society of Experimental Test Pilots and a graduate of U.S. Air Force Test Pilot School Class 95A, "The Spin Doctors."